singhaditya73/LNMHack/README.md

 This application is used for real time tracking of memecoins and future updates will come for price prediction.
+In future we will add a feature where user will get coins based on their prediction.
 ## Getting Started

 First, run the development server: